We are all aware that we live in a very safe community and we are very grateful for that but we cannot afford to become complacent.

 The Role of Neighbourhood Watch

 To help prevent crime by improving security, increasing vigilance, creating and maintaining a caring community and reducing opportunities for crime by increasing crime prevention awareness.

 To assist the police in detecting crime by promoting effective communication and the prompt reporting of suspicious and criminal activity.

 To reduce undue fear of crime by providing accurate information about risks and by promoting a sense of security and community spirit, particularly amongst the more vulnerable members of the community.

 Keeping Residents Informed

-The joint co-ordinators are Anne Bulger and Debbie Leeney and their role is to manage the scheme within the village and local community.
+The joint co-ordinators are Hugh Tyler and Debbie Leeney and their role is to manage the scheme within the village and local community.
 Information received from the Derbyshire Alert system is cascaded down to 9 representatives who each cover of section of the village.
 If you are unsure who your representative is then please contact Anne or Debbie.